SweetBeatsA/memorly/Sprint 2.md

 # **Issues our team plans to address for Sprint 2**

 - Link backend and frontend
-- Allow the user to create an account and log in from the website,
+- Allow the user to create an account and log in from the website front end
 - Create front end for a home page, as well as pages that can be accessed by clicking on different tabs on the header, such as login, card creation and card viewing/studying pages.
 - Probably in the next sprint, add card library page with folders, but maybe start to do some of the front end for this.